Key Themes

 Psalm 34:14(KJV)

 Today's verse is Psalm 34:14: Depart from evil, and do good; seek peace, and pursue it.
-In light of recent events, like the alarming shooting near the White House, it’s easy to feel overwhelmed by negativity and fear.
-Such incidents remind us of the importance of choosing goodness in a world that often seems chaotic.
+In a world that so often feels overwhelmed by negativity and fear, it’s easy to lose heart.
+Such moments remind us of the importance of choosing goodness in a world that often seems chaotic.
 It’s a call to action for each of us.
 We have the power to make a difference—starting in our own lives and communities.
 Departing from evil means rejecting harmful words and actions, while doing good involves reaching out to others, offering kindness, and creating safe spaces.
 Seeking peace isn’t just about avoiding conflict; it’s about actively fostering understanding and compassion.
 Today, consider one simple way to pursue peace.
 Maybe it’s a conversation with someone who sees the world differently, or a small act of kindness toward a neighbor.
 Every effort counts.
 Let’s be agents of change, spreading light in the midst of darkness.

 Sunday, May 24, 2026